 Responsibility Activities for the Classroom

 We think that the following activities are extremely valuable when it comes to teaching your kids about responsibility in your classroom.
-All of these activities can be found inside of The Encouraging Classroom full-year curriculum.
+All of these activities can be found inside of The Social Emotional Learning full-year curriculum.
 There are 12 different character traits in total and each module includes, daily lessons, songs, videos, read alouds with questions, art projects, home connections, and more!
 Additionally you can find video trainings about Calm Down Corners, Breathing Techniques, Morning Meetings, Self Regulation, Developing Student Relationships, and more within the curriculum!

 1. Responsibility Poster